device42/device42-docs/docs/solution-guides/jira-service-management-assets-integration.md

 At this point, we are done and can run the sync.
 Scroll back up and click on the **Sync button**.
 You should see a message that says “Sync task was launched successfully”.
 You can check the status of the sync by clicking on **Sync status**.

-Once the sync completes, navigate back to the object schema in **Assets** and search for a device that would have a value for the specified custom field.
+Once the sync completes, navigate back to the object schema in **Assets** and search for a device that has a value for the specified custom field.

 1. We can see our new attribute `Application Owner` has been added and the value from the custom field in Device42.